 For subscription apps, tCPA bidding on 'free trial start' is typically the safer starting point because trial events occur at higher volume than paid conversions, giving the algorithm more signal.
 Once you accumulate 300+ trial starts per week and have robust server-side revenue postbacks configured, transition to tROAS.

-In our experience managing subscription apps across health, fitness, and music streaming categories, tROAS campaigns outperform tCPA by 18-32% on Day 30 ROAS, but only when the revenue signal pipeline is fully reliable.
+In our experience managing subscription apps across health, fitness, and music streaming categories, tROAS campaigns consistently outperform tCPA on Day 30 ROAS, but only when the revenue signal pipeline is fully reliable.

 How do Google App Campaigns perform on iOS compared to Android?

 Google App Campaigns on iOS face significant signal loss due to Apple's ATT framework.
-According to AppsFlyer's State of App Marketing report, Google's iOS install volume is roughly 60% lower than its Android volume at equivalent budgets.
+Due to this signal loss, Google's iOS install volume is substantially lower than its Android volume at equivalent budgets, making Google a relatively weak iOS UA channel despite its dominance on Android.

-iOS campaigns also have longer learning phases (add 5-7 days) and higher CPIs (typically 40-70% above Android).
+iOS campaigns also tend to have longer learning phases and higher CPIs compared to Android.
 For iOS-focused UA, pairing Google App Campaigns with Apple Search Ads and Meta Ads produces better blended performance than relying on Google alone.

 What is the ideal number of creative assets to include in a Google App Campaign?